 Thanksgiving Travel Tips

-The Thanksgiving holiday is undoubtedly the busiest travel time of the year with notorious transportation delays, traffic and travel snags all meeting travelers at nearly every turn.
-But with a bit of foresight and some Thanksgiving travel planning, you may ease some travel headaches whether you're heading home for the holidays or escaping for a drama-free adventure.
+The Thanksgiving holiday is undoubtedly the busiest travel time of the year.
+Notorious transportation delays, traffic and travel snags meet travelers at nearly every turn.
+But with a bit of foresight and some thoughful planning, you can ease some travel headaches whether you're heading home for the holidays or escaping for a drama-free adventure.
 Regardless of your plans, you'll be thankful for these Thanksgiving travel tips.

 It's never too early to start your holiday travel planning.
 In the early fall, you can take advantage of lower rates and seats aplenty.
 To jump on a bargain, sign up for sale notifications from your preferred airlines or Amtrak and follow your favorites on Twitter and Facebook where special sale notifications may pop up before they are available to the general public.
 Discover these other secrets to snagging travel deals.